finos/datahelix/docs/GettingStarted.md

 The current profile outputs random text strings for the `username` field.
 Depending on what you are intending to use the data for this may or may not be appropriate.
 For testing purposes, you are likely to want output data that has a lot of variability.
 However, if you are using the generator to create simulation data, then the generated data from this profile may not be good enough.

 There are a few different approaches we could use to try to make the data more realistic.
-We could try to use a more comprehensive regex or we load usernames from a csv file using an [`inSet`](UserGuide.md#predicate-inset) constraint.
+We could try to use a more comprehensive regex, or we could load usernames from a csv file using an [`inSet`](UserGuide.md#predicate-inset) constraint.
 In fact the datahelix directly supports generating many common types either through [internal types](UserGuide.md#Data-Types) or through [faker support](UserGuide.md#faker).

 ## Data types